 If the GNND participant chooses to finance with FHA, the down payment can be $100 and all allowable closing costs can be added to the first mortgage.
 Qualified participants must utilize a HUD-registered real estate broker to enter the lottery, assist with the process of closing, and provide access to the property.
 The GNND participant is required to pay a buyer premium or commission to real estate broker.
 The GNND program allows participants to add the broker fee to their FHA mortgage.

-These homes are sold "as-is" will vary in condition and are subject to buyer's inspection.
-After lottery-awarded buyer signs an accepted contract, the buyer will received a 15 day inspection period.
-The buyer is given the option to move forward or cancel the contract based on the inspection results.
+These homes are sold "as-is."
+They will vary in condition and are subject to buyer's inspection.
+After the lottery-awarded buyer signs an accepted contract, he/she will received a 15 day inspection period and given the option to move forward or cancel the contract based on the inspection results.
 If, in the 15 day period, the participant chooses cancel the contract due to an issue discovered in the inspection, HUD will return the earnest deposit.

 HUD chooses these homes based on the location and not the condition.
 Homes qualify if they are located in HUD-designated revitalization areas.
 These are areas with a higher than average FHA foreclosure rate and a higher than average renter to owner ratio.

 If GNND homes are in need of a renovation, FHA offers a renovation mortgage called the FHA 203K.
 It will allow the borrower to finance the renovation costs into their mortgage, leaving just one monthly payment.